Mariam262/My-University-Projects/README.md

 	* Apply mood boards and style guides
   	* Develop High fidelity prototypes of your system

-◼ **Tools:** The mid-fidelity prototypes i.e wireframes and High fidelity prototypes are designed using Figma tool.Here is the link of tool https://figma.io/
+◼ **Tools:** The mid-fidelity prototypes i.e wireframes and High fidelity prototypes are designed using Figma tool.Here is the link of tool ▶️ https://figma.io/ ◀️

 ## 🌟 Semester 5

-◼ **Project Name:** Android Studio Project
+◼  **Project Name 1 :** Android Studio Project

-◼ **Description:**  This project is we are working to develop a mobile application called Ice Cream Parlor to makeit easier for customers to order online.
-Through this app, customers can order while sitting at home.
-It entails searching online and landing on a website that offers customers services that allow them to add multiple ice creams to their carts.
+◼ **Description:**  Me and my team has worked to develop a mobile application called Ice Cream Parlor to make it easier for customers to order online.It entails searching online and landing on a website that offers customers services that allow them to add multiple ice creams to their carts.
 They can also adjust the quantities when they choose the ice cream they desire.

-◼ **Screenshot/Demo:**

-◼ **Installation:**

-◼ **Usage:**

-## Contributing

-If you would like to contribute to this repository, feel free to follow these steps:

-1. Fork the repository.
-2. Create a new branch for your contributions.
-3. Commit your changes and push the branch.
-4. Open a pull request, describing the changes you made.

-Please ensure that your contributions align with the guidelines and coding standards followed in this repository.
+◼ **Installation:** Install Android Studio in your computers from here ▶️ https://developer.android.com/studio ◀️ and then run this project.
+Ensure that Gradle and SDK sync with your Android Studio SDK version if not then update the Android Studio.

+◼  **Project Name 2 :** Delico - A Cafe Management System

+◼ **Description:**  When your system's software requirements specification (SRS) and designing user interfaces for web or mobile application are ready the next steps comes  under the Software Construction & Development subject in which we have to construct, develop and model the diagrams related to project such as,

+1. Use-Case Modelling
+2. Activity Diagram
+3. Domain Model
+4. Class Diagram
+5. Sequence Diagram
+6. State Transition Diagram

-## License
+## Conclusion

-Specify the license under which your projects are released.
-For example:

-The projects in this repository are licensed under the [MIT License](LICENSE.md).
-You are free to use, modify, and distribute the code as per the terms of this license.
+✅ These documentation is very helpful in designing and building your software system.